Bill Thomson has an exceptional background as an Intellectual Property litigation attorney, and as a civic leader.

 Among the many cases he has litigated, Bill represented Panavision International in the seminal internet domain name case, Panavision International, L.P. v.
 Dennis Toeppen et al. In the first ruling of its kind, the United States District Court for the Central District of California, held that it had personal jurisdiction over defendant Toeppen, an Illinois resident, who had registered Panavision`s “Panavision” and “Panaflex” trademarks as domain names and attempted to sell them to Panavision.
 The Court concluded that Toeppen`s actions diluted Panavision`s famous trademark and ordered Toeppen to assign the domain names to Panavision.

+Bill represents the University of Southern California on patent matters, and serves as Counselor and is an active member of the Judge Paul R. Michel Intellectual Property American Inn of Court.
 Bill also counsels clients on patent, trademark, copyright, trade secret, and licensing matters, and is a frequent lecturer on intellectual property issues.
-He is a member of the California Bar and is registered to practice before the United States Patent and Trademark Office.
+Bill is a member of the California Bar and is registered to practice before the United States Patent and Trademark Office.
 He is admitted to practice before the United States District Courts in California, the United States Court of Appeals for the Ninth Circuit, the Court of Appeals for the Federal Circuit, and the Supreme Court of the United States.
 Bill has been honored by recognition in Who`s Who in American Law.
 He received his J.D. from Georgetown University Law Center, and is a graduate of Bucknell University, where he was awarded a B.S. in chemical engineering.

 International Trademark Association (INTA), Panel of Neutrals Committee